nathan-cool/Tic-Tac-Toe/README.md

 </table>

-## Code Validation
-- HTML, CSS, and JavaScript validated for syntax and efficiency.

 ## User Feedback
-- User testing conducted to refine gameplay and UI/UX.
+- User testing was conducted to refine gameplay and UI/UX.

 # Deployment
 Steps for deploying the project on GitHub Pages: